DallasO/Code-Samples/README.txt

   new to GitHub and am testing it out all by myself--

-  I am mostly using this resource as a way to provide code examples from my college career, for any future reference I may need.
+  I am mostly using this resource as a way to provide code examples from my college career for any future reference I may need.
 I am also planning on using GitHub to help others with what I have to offer, as well as learn from the community.